glifox/gnosis/README.md

 I went into a lot of research over the internet, and found some _WYSIWYG markdown editor's_, unfurtunetly they are not as good as the **obsidian** editor.
-The problem here it is not open sourse... _so i decide to create my own_.
+The problem here it is not open source... _so i decide to create my own_.

-## Similar proyects
+## Similar projects

 1. [Inoxia](https://ixora.karawale.in/)
 2. [Silverbullet](https://silverbullet.md/)